SkyeVault/Main/Blockchain/PublicChain.md

 I build ethical systems for the future I want my daughter to grow up in — one where transparency, fairness, and dignity aren’t ideals, but defaults.

-I specialize in cloud security, smart contract architecture, Web3 infrastructure, and decentralized art platforms.
-I’ve launched NFTs, managed open-source projects, and worked with tools like Solidity, Rust, Foundry, AWS, and IPFS.
+My passion is cloud security, smart contract architecture, Web3 infrastructure, and decentralized platforms.
+My philosophy is rooted in open-source solutions,  using tools like Solidity, Rust, Foundry, and IPFS.

 This project is not theoretical.
 It’s deeply personal.
-And it’s just the beginning.
+And it’s with our reach.